ghar1821/Chronoclust/README.md

 Thirdly, you need to define the config Chronoclust will be run with.
 Define the configs in a xml file.
 Look at sample_run_script/config/config.xml for an example, and the published article linked above for information on what parameters are there and how are they used in Chronoclust.

+### Running Chronoclust in Python
-Afterwards, you need to just import chronoclust, and run it like below.
+After setting everything up, all you need to is just import chronoclust, and run it like below.
 ```
 import chronoclust